openhab/openhab-docs/installation/synology.md

 - On the create container window fill a name for the container (space and some special characters are not allowed).
 - Next enable "Execute container using high privilege".
 ::: tip Note
-This is only needed if you need resources like '/dev/ttyACM0' for z-wave, etc. It will run the docker container as root, the application in the container is still limited.
+This is needed for the host resources like '/dev/ttyACM0' for z-wave binding, the TCP stack for Network Binding, etc. It will run the docker container as root, the application in the container is still limited.
 Several issues are already raised for this at Synology.
 :::
 - Enable the resource limitation, CPU on Med and Memory limit on 2048MB.
 You can increase this in the future if you like.
 - Click on "Advanced"